Spooni-Development/spooni_development_website/docs/doc_mappings/new-hanover/spooni_tinkers_hill.md

 ---
 title: Tinkers Hill
-description: SPOONI Tinker's Hill MLO for RedM - Hillside settlement with workshop buildings.
-Craftsman community for New Hanover roleplay in Red Dead Redemption 2.
+description: Hillside settlement with workshop buildings in New Hanover.
 ---

 # 🏠 Tinkers Hill